STUDENT/PARENT HANDBOOK -

 - English Language Learners Only

-- Test Administration in October - Dates and Locations TBD (Assessment will be administered by trained proctors.)
+- Initial Identification - When student enrolls with Excel Academy - Dates and Locations TBD (Assessment will be administered by trained proctors.)

 - Results are provided by the California Department of Education and sent to the school.
-Once received, results are mailed to the parents.
+Once received, results are mailed to the parents with a letter explaining student scores.

-English Language (EL) students are targeted for CELDT/ELPAC testing when the Home Language Survey indicates that their primary home language is a language other than English and are tested during the school year.
+English Learners (EL) are targeted for ELPAC testing when the Home Language Survey indicates that their primary home language is a language other than English and are tested during the school year.

-- Excel Academy students are in an English Language Mainstream academic program with an EL Support Course, or support from their Education Specialist.
+- Excel Academy students are in an English Language Mainstream academic program with an EL Support Course, or support from their Teacher of Record.
 The mainstream curriculum is taught and/or supported by CLAD certified teachers and includes vocabulary, visual, and thematic based support.
 English Learners are accommodated within this curriculum by providing multiple opportunities to demonstrate mastery on all assessments, including writing assignments.

 - Parent Approval